 - All weddings have 3 hour ceremony time slots (11am-2pm, 2pm-5pm, & 5pm-8pm).

-- Discounts apply only if the one of the individuals being married is TCU alumni, faculty, staff, trustee, or the children of.
+- Discounts apply only if one of the individuals being married is TCU alumni, faculty, staff, trustee, or the children of.

 A date may be held for 7 days before the non-refundable $500 deposit & signed contract are due.
 The remainder of the fee must be paid in full within 30 days of making your reservation.
-All checks payable to TCU.
+All checks made payable to TCU.
 If both the $500 deposit & contract have not been submitted within 7 days of the reservation being made, the date is opened up to other clients.

 - Payments may be dropped off in Jarvis Hall, M-F 9am-5pm, mailed in, or paid online at www.chapel.tcu.edu.